montoyjh/postdoc_challenge/README.md

 * Run solution using `python solution.py -f INPUT_FILES_FILENAME -n INPUT_NODES_FILENAME`
 * Help for either function (include optional arguments for plotting, etc.) can be shown using `python gen_test_data.py --help` or `python solution.py --help`

+## Web

+A web implementation of this package is available at [https://filenode-distributor.herokuapp.com/](https://filenode-distributor.herokuapp.com/)